The Snowling Queen

 Of song, we bandy thy deceits.

-Thou, O sister, though my tongue
+Thou, O sister, wrack!
+My tongue

 Is sullied to call thee, ven’mous

-Such; hast exploit’d me in thy wiles.
+Such; hast abused me in thy wiles.

-Thou hast graspéd for thy fortune.
+Thou too hast grasped for thy fortune.

 Thou shalt lose it to graspers still.